Isaac a blessing and a curse for U.S. farmers

 USDA said 8 percent of the soybean crop was dropping leaves or mature, and rice harvest was 27 percent complete.
 It said 24 percent of the U.S. cotton crop bolls were open and ready for harvest.

-Isaac was located about 105 miles (170 km) southeast of the mouth of the Mississippi River Tuesday morning, with top sustained winds of 70 miles per hour (110 kph).
-It was moving northwest at 7 mph (11 kph).
+Isaac was located about 105 miles southeast of the mouth of the Mississippi River Tuesday morning, with top sustained winds of 70 miles per hour.
+It was moving northwest at 7 mph.

-The storm was more than 400 miles (645 km) wide.
+The storm was more than 400 miles wide.
 Craig Fugate, director of the Federal Emergency Management Agency, said the worst effects may be in Mississippi and Alabama.

 (Reporting By Sam Nelson; editing by John Wallace)